Department of

 Deliverables

-The completed project should consist of a Montocello version that can be loaded into the developers Pharo image, a copy of your proposal, and a short report outlining
+The completed project should consist of code in github, a copy of your proposal, and a short report outlining:

 2. The challenges that you faced and how you overcame them.
 (1 page maximum)